Technology Licensing Associate

 - Follow-up, collect and evaluate information, and provide necessary notifications.

 - Develop licensing strategy, identifying potential licensees, negotiating terms, preparing draft agreements, and closing the deal.

-- Oversee physical science patent-related activities including selection of attorney, determination of when and where to file patent applications, and management of an inventory of unlicensed cases from a financial perspective.
+- Oversee life science patent-related activities including selection of attorney, determination of when and where to file patent applications, and management of an inventory of unlicensed cases from a financial perspective.

-- Monitor physical science license agreements, ensure compliance with diligence terms, prepare and execute amendments, and process terminations.
+- Monitor life science license agreements, ensure compliance with diligence terms, prepare and execute amendments, and process terminations.

 - Maintain and develop relations with licensees; monitor progress in licensed product(s) development.

 Education and Experience:

 - Bachelor's degree in a life science discipline (for example chemical engineering or bio engineering degree) and five years of relevant experience or combination of education and relevant experience.